Written by JobSiteCare, Mike Russo, CSP | March 15, 2024

 4. Coordinate and handle workers’ compensation if necessary

 Workers’ compensation insurance plays an important role in safeguarding both employees and the company.
 If an injury necessitates a workers’ compensation claim, coordination with the insurance provider and compliance with relevant procedures is necessary.
-This may include facilitating communication between the employee, healthcare providers, and the insurer.
-Leveraging telemedicine for workers’ compensation could be a game changer in achieving a seamless coordination and reducing the risk of claims.
+Leveraging telemedicine for workers’ compensation can also streamline communication and reduce claim risks.

 5. Refer the injured worker to qualified medical care depending on severity

 The severity of an injury dictates the necessary medical attention.
 For minor injuries, first aid or a basic doctor’s visit may be sufficient.
 More serious injuries could require specialized medical care or even hospitalization.
-Understanding the types of injured worker care available and coordinating referrals ensures prompt and effective treatment.
+Coordinating referrals ensures prompt and effective treatment.

 6. Follow up with the injured worker and support the recovery process